mojogogo-ai/mojo-mdbook/src/chapters/create-bot.md

 This status message appears at the top of your Bot Details page, showing that AI training is currently in progress.
 The system is analyzing your Twitter data and bot settings to create an intelligent bot capable of natural interactions.

-**For both Meme Bot and Task Bot:** Once training is complete, you'll see:
+**For both Marketing Bot and Task Bot:** Once training is complete, you'll see:

 <div>
   <img src="../assets/create-bot/10.png" alt="AI Training Complete">